-Owning a home especially if it’s your first comes with many responsibilities even if it is a new build.
+Owning a home comes with many responsibilities, especially if it’s your first, even if it is a new build.

-Keeping your home clean and updated on the inside is just as important as the outside.
+Keeping your home clean and updated inside is just as important as the outside.

 Buying our home during the winter meant we didn’t know what surprises lurked underneath.

 That’s the pitfall of home buying and not having the nice weather to inspect a property on the outside before you buy.

 Whether you plan to sell your house or if you want to keep the neighbours motivated, do what we did and give your property a facelift.

 Where do you begin with sprucing up the property of your first home?

 Today’s discussion is about reviewing curb appeal landscaping for first-time buyers.